What We Stand For

 It is transforming beans with care, not relying on shortcuts.

-True bean-to-bar chocolate begins with the cacao bean, not pre-processed mass.
+True bean-to-bar chocolate begins with the cacao bean.

 While beans may be sourced directly from origin or through trusted traders,